Griefed/ServerPackCreatorExampleAddon/src/main/resources/README.md

 The above example shows the run of a PreGen extension, with the global addon configuration as well as the extension-specific extension passed to it by ServerPackCreator.

-See the [PostGeneration](src/main/java/de/griefed/exampleaddon/serverpack/PostGeneration.java)-class for details on how the example above was achieved.
+See the `PostGeneration`-class for details on how the example above was achieved.

 See now why the ConfigPanel, ConfigCheck and Tab extensions are so nice to have?
 The possibilities are (almost) **endless**!😁